 In Chapel Hill

-We are currently seeking passionate and highly committed applicants for our 2-year Advocate Fellowship program.
+We seek passionate and highly committed applicants for our 2-year Advocate Fellowship program.

 For UNC students: CEF-Chapel Hill Advocate Fellows are trained 3 times per year: during the Fall and Spring semesters and at the beginning of the Summer term.